kew24/proj-Westra-data202/Report.md

 -   `mutnum_all_r`: the number of mutations, with a value of 2 for any individual with 2+ mutations.
 -   `smoke_bin`: a binary version of `smoke`, with a value of 1 if patient is a current (`smoke` value of 1) or former (`smoke` value of 2) smoker

 In the last step of the above code, the variables `Gender`, `race`, `smoke`, `smoke_bin`, and `therapy_binary` are factored and releveled with specific references. - Reference values are important when modelling because any differences are in comparison to the reference category.
-Because its the basis for which values are compared to, this can change the interpretation of the reuslts.
+Because its the basis for which values are compared to, this can change the interpretation of the results.
 - After releveling, the resulting base level for the following values are:
 <ul>
 -   `Gender`: Male